vishnuvp0213/BMI-machine/README.md

 LiquidCrystal library for interfacing with the LCD display.

-Keypad library for working with a matrix keypad.

 HX711 library  for interpreting data from the weight sensor.

 NewPing library  for handling distance measurements.

 3. Code and Logic:

-Input Processing:The keypad allows users to enter height (in meters) and weight (kg).
- Arduino will read directly from the sensors and process it.
+Input Processing:Arduino will read directly from the sensors and process it.

 BMI Calculation: